 When to Use?

 Purchasing only long calls or only long puts is primarily a directional strategy.
-The long straddle however, consisting of both long calls and long puts is not a directional strategy, rather it is one where the investor feels large price swings are forthcoming but is unsure of the direction.
-This strategy may prove beneficial when the investor feels large price movement, either up or down, is eminent but is uncertain of the direction.
+However, the long straddle option, consisting of both long calls and long puts is not a directional strategy, rather it is one where the investor feels large price swings are forthcoming but is unsure of the direction.
+This straddle option strategy may prove beneficial when the investor feels large price movement, either up or down, is eminent but is uncertain of the direction.

-An instance of when a straddle may be considered is when the investor believes there is news forthcoming.
+An instance of when a long straddle option may be considered is when the investor believes there is news forthcoming.
 An example may be when one is anticipating news regarding a drug in trials from a biotechnology company.
 The investor feels the news surrounding the drug will introduce large price swings in the underlying but is unsure of whether this news will have a positive or negative impact on the price.
 If the news is positive, this may positively impact the price of the security.
 If the news is disappointing, the stock could decline considerably.
-The risk is the stock remaining at the strike price of the straddle until expiration.
+The risk of the straddle option strategy is the stock remaining at the strike price of the straddle until expiration.

 Risk vs. Reward